kristinemlarson/gnssrefl/README.md

 # gnssrefl v3.1.4

-If you use this code in any presentation or publication, you are expected to cite either this github repository or the gnssrefl DOI.
+If you use this code in any presentation or publication, you are expected to cite either this github repository or the gnssrefl DOI, which is given just below.

 [![PyPI Version](https://img.shields.io/pypi/v/gnssrefl.svg)](https://pypi.python.org/pypi/gnssrefl)